zowe/docs-site/docs/extend/lifecycling-with-zwesvstc.md

 During execution of the `validate.sh` script, if an error is detected, then a component should echo a message that contains information to assist a user diagnosing the problem.

-If `VALIDATE_ONLY=true` is added to the instance.env then launching Zowe will exit after the validation stage.
-This lets a Zowe administrator run a check of whether all the Zowe install's component validation checks pass without having to actually start any of them.
+If you are a Zowe administrator, you might want to check whether all the component validation checks of the Zowe installation pass without starting any of the components.
+To do this, you can add `VALIDATE_ONLY=true` to the `instance.env` file.
+Then, Zowe will not be launched after the validation stage.

 ### Configure